 After arriving at a final sale price with a reliable buyer, you will need to detail the specific terms of your purchase agreement in a bill of sale.

-After filling it out and ensuring that the stipulated payment has been made, the buyer and seller will officially sign the bill of sale to transfer ownership.
+After completing it and ensuring the stipulated payment has been made, the buyer and seller will officially sign the bill of sale to transfer ownership.

 Tractor Bill of Sale Sample